mckern/portland/README.md

 - Powells Books - 1005 W Burnside, Portland, OR
 - Clyde Commons / Kenny Zukes / Stumptown / Pepe le Moko / Ace Hotel: one building, all of portland.
 - Multnomah Whiskey Library- worth getting here on a monday/tuesday, no wait or lines, $50 for a reservation otherwise.
-- Bailey's Tap Room: All the beers.
+- Bailey's Tap Room / The Upper Lip: All the beers.
 - Brunchbox: all the cholesterol
 - Raven & Rose: good cocktails / food
 - Killer Burger (all over the city actually): great burgers